About

 Number of TWV youth participants who identify as trans-femme/non-binary

-GEM night / month
+GEM events / month

 "I started GAP in late February and in the beginning of the program I was very shy and didn’t talk very much but with each week and getting to know the staff, my confidence grew more and more with each day of GAP.
 The GAP program and all the other staff at Two Wheel View showed me that I am allowed to be myself while doing my job!"